 The device supports duplex scanning, letting you scan single-paged documents at 25 ppm or double-sided documents at 50 ipm.

 The device has a rated daily duty cycle of 1000 scans.
 While this is low compared to the Brother ADS-2700W, it outperforms most other portable scanners since many have a duty cycle of 500 scans per day.

 The scanner has a 600 dpi (Dots per inch) resolution.
 A 600-dpi scanner produces really good quality output.
 A 300-dpi scanner is good enough for images but anything more than 600 will only make the file size bigger but without any significant increase in image quality.

 You can connect it to a local area network via WIFI.
 Additionally, you can use USB to connect to other devices.
 The device also lets you scan files directly to USB storage devices.
 This choice lets you eliminate the need for having a computer or a phone to scan.

-In the end, if you need a rather affordable and compact option for your office, then this is among the best Scanner with WiFi in 2019.
+In the end, if you need a rather affordable and compact option for your office, then this is among the best Scanner with WiFi on the market.

 3. Epson FastFoto FF-680W – A High-Speed Photo Scanner